pivotal/docs-tap/install-gitops/intro.hbs.md

 SoPS
-:GitOps with sensitive data encrypted in hosted Git repo:
+: GitOps with sensitive data encrypted in hosted Git repo:
     |Step|Task|Link|
     |----|----|----|
     |1.| Review the prerequisites to ensure you have met all requirements before installing. |[Prerequisites](../prerequisites.hbs.md)|